LiorKovalio/unique-username-generator/README.md

 A tiny, flexible username generator for Node and browsers.
 Generate from email or dictionaries; control separator, style, max length, optional digits, profanity filtering, templates, deterministic seeds, and batch generation.

+Security note: this library generates human-friendly display names.
+It is not intended for security-sensitive randomness (e.g., passwords, tokens).
+It prefers Web Crypto when available and falls back to a non-crypto PRNG only as a last resort.

 [![NPM](https://nodei.co/npm/unique-username-generator.svg)](https://nodei.co/npm/unique-username-generator/)

 ## Installation